JulioTBacmeister/HiRes_ana/README.md

 A notebook is provided in ./Drivers to run  regrid_HRxLR.py interactively:
 TestDriver.ipynb.

 A C-shell batch script PyBatch_HRana.csh is also provided.

+Running this code will require access to scrip files in:

+	/glade/work/juliob/GridFiles/Scrip

+To change this modify paths in ./Drivers/Utils/GridUtils.py (function gridInfo)